s-avni/web-proof-helper/README.md

 ## Todo

+0. [Shiri] add transformations to parse_latex (just like in parse_expr) //to the sympy library 0b.
+[Shiri] add ascii checking on backend as well
 1. Change default from complex to reals
 2. Change imaginary number from "I" to "i" #perhaps add a 'j' option as well
 3. Make parser work with sin(x)/x=1, and then check if x=0 is a solution or not